guildai/guild.ai/pages/guides/workflow.md

 range is where the model appears to perform the best without overfitting.

-The hyperparameters that appear to contrbute most clearly to these
+The hyperparameters that appear to contribute most clearly to these
 results:

 - `degree` is 3